VaporWave PG Based Concentrated Flavourings

 General Knowledge on PG/VG and Concentrated Flavours

-Vape Juise/E-Liquid/Vapourwave consists of two main components - Propylene Glycol (PG) which thins out the consistency of the vapour (generates the exhale smoke thickness) and Vegetable Glycerin (VG) which thickens the consistency of the vapour.
+Vape Juice/E-Liquid/Vapour Wave consists of two main components - Propylene Glycol (PG) which thins out the consistency of the vapour (generates the exhale smoke thickness) and Vegetable Glycerin (VG) which thickens the consistency of the vapour.

 What is PG/VG?